DynamicsShop/SD-Intelli-Pricing/SD-Intelli-Pricing-Release-Notes.md

 - BCv19 App - Added the Latest ISV Licence Control with fix to Free Trials in Public Environments.

+#### Bug Fixes

+- BCv19 App - Fixed an issue where after getting a message that the Free Trials were exceeded and clicking on the Assisted Setup action an error was raised.

 ### 2.1.0

 #### Enhancements